Glenn Hazeldine has been a regular on STC's stages for over two decades.

 AFTER DINNER (2015)

 For Andrew Bovell's After Dinner, Glenn grew out his moustache and doubled-down on brown polyester as one of the lonely hearts out on a Friday night somwehere in 1980s Australian suburbia.

 Caryl Churchill's kaleidoscopic play of dozens of scenes and dozens of characters was directed by Kip Williams in Wharf 1 Theatre.
 Here, Ursula Yovich whispers a secret to Glenn.
 It wasn't what he expected.

 In Tom Stoppard's Arcadia, Glenn played the poet Ezra Chater, whose verse was as good as his dress sense.
 Despite being recently cuckolded by Septimus Hodge (Ryan Corr), Ezra is putting on a brave face.
 By the end of the play, he has not only been cuckolded but also bitten by a diseased monkey in Martinique.

 Seeing the show?
 Let us know your thoughts.
-Tag @sydneytheatreco and #STCAway
+Tag @sydneytheatreco and #STCFather

-Photos by Tracey Schramm (Dead White Males, Two Weeks with the Queen, Historia, Mongrels, Love for Love, Elling), Jason Capobianco (Victory – Choices in Reaction), Tania Kelly (Julius Caesar), Jeff Busby (Don’s Party), Brett Boardman (The Pig Iron People, After Dinner), Lisa Tomasetti (Tot Mom, Perplex), Pia Johnson (Love and Information), Heidrun Löhr (Arcadia) and Lucas Jarvis (STC’s Trivia at the Bar)
+Photos by Tracey Schramm (Dead White Males, Two Weeks with the Queen, Historia, Mongrels, Love for Love, Elling), Jason Capobianco (Victory – Choices in Reaction), Tania Kelly (Julius Caesar), Jeff Busby (Don’s Party), Brett Boardman (The Pig Iron People, After Dinner), Lisa Tomasetti (Tot Mom, Perplex), Pia Johnson (Love and Information), Heidrun Löhr (Arcadia), Lucas Jarvis (STC’s Trivia at the Bar) and Prudence Upton (Away)